pallets/jinja/docs/api.rst

             return environment.undefined('no first item, sequence was empty')

-        If it the `name` or `obj` is known (for example because an attribute was accessed) it shold be passed to the undefined object, even if a custom `hint` is provided.
+        If it the `name` or `obj` is known (for example because an attribute was accessed) it should be passed to the undefined object, even if a custom `hint` is provided.
 This gives undefined objects the possibility to enhance the error message.